Poikilos/outputinspector/README.md

          * or any of their subfolders.
      * a filename search for jslint in /usr/lib/python2.7/site-packages yields no binaries or files other than those in the folders above

-## Configure
+## Backward Compatibility
-* Remember to edit /etc/outputinspector.conf specifying the kate binary (i.e. include the line kate=/usr/bin/kate such as for Fedora 25 or kate=/usr/lib/kde4/bin/kate for Ubuntu Hardy or appropriate command).
+* Remember to edit /etc/outputinspector.conf specifying the kate binary (i.e. include the line `kate=/usr/bin/kate` such as for Fedora 25 or `kate=/usr/lib/kde4/bin/kate` or appropriate command for older linux distro such as Ubuntu Hardy).
 * Tab handling:  If you are using mcs 1.2.6 or other compiler that reads tabs as 6 spaces, and you are using Kate 2 with the default tab width of 8 or are using Kate 3, you don't have to change anything.
 Otherwise:
   * Set CompilerTabWidth and Kate2TabWidth in /etc/outputinspector.conf -- kate 3.0.0+ is handled automatically, but CompilerTabWidth may have to be set.
 If the compiler treats tabs as 1 character, make sure you set CompilerTabWidth=1 -- as of 1.2.6, mcs counts tabs as 6 spaces (outputinspector default).

 ## Changes
+(2018-08-15)
+* Show warning for missing input file or file with only blank lines
+* allow param to specify output (continue to use err.txt as default) (2017-11-09)
-* (2017-11-09) has mechanism to detect and show fatal errors (with an explanation that your tool recorded them before outputinspector started, to avoid any confusion)
+* has mechanism to detect and show fatal errors (with an explanation that your tool recorded them before outputinspector started, to avoid any confusion)
+(2017-11-09)
-* (2017-11-09) drastically improved install script (detects and warns if can't manipulate existing install in any way, and installs to /usr/local/bin instead of /usr/bin)
+* drastically improved install script (detects and warns if can't manipulate existing install in any way, and installs to /usr/local/bin instead of /usr/bin)
   * detects and stops going if already /usr/bin/outputinspector (should be /usr/local/bin) and gives repair instructions (see install file echo statements for more details)
   * detects newer version (whether Debug or Release)
   * if neither Debug nor Release is present (in Qt Creator default build folders), uses outputinspector binary in working directory if present, otherwise shows error and exits
     * if doesn't find any source binary, gives instructions on how to proceed (also, instructions for recompiling on success now correctly state to use Qt Creator instead of QtDevelop)
+(2017-11-09)
-* (2017-11-09) tries to detect and convert jshint output to mcs output:
+* tries to detect and convert jshint output to mcs output:
   * example output of running 'mcs etc/foo.cs 1>out.txt 2>err.txt  if you have mcs installed (the c# compiler which normally comes with the mono package, or can also be from a .NET Framework SDK or other C# development tool)':
     ```
     etc/foo.cs(10,24): error CS0103: The name `Path' does not exist in the current context